Loring Woart Bailey

 Loring Woart Bailey, (28 September 1839 – 10 January 1925) was a geologist, botanist and university professor.
 He was born at West Point, New York, the son of a professor at the academy.
 He received a good education which was reinforced at home through interaction with his father and other academics.
 He studied at both Harvard University and Brown University and became a professor of chemistry and natural sciences at the University of New Brunswick.

 Bailey had a 46-year teaching career at the University as well as much notable research in geology and in 1899 William Francis Ganong, a naturalist friend, named a mountain in New Brunswick after him.

 In retirement, he pursued research in biology with a new enthusiasm and published scientific research on diatoms which was widely regarded.
-He published over 100 scientific works in his lifetime, a number of whish were major works.
+He published over 100 scientific works in his lifetime, a number of which were major works.

 His grandson Alfred Bailey was an important poet and academic.